-Study suggests antipsychotic drugs during pregnancy linked to increased risk of gestational diabetesJuly 2nd, 2012 in Psychology & Psychiatry
+Study suggests antipsychotic drugs during pregnancy linked to increased risk of gestational diabetesJuly 2, 2012 in Medicine & Health / Psychology & Psychiatry

 A study that examined maternal use of antipsychotic drugs during pregnancy suggests that these medications may be linked to an increased risk of gestational diabetes, according to a report in the July issue of Archives of General Psychiatry.

 Severe mental illnesses, such as schizophrenia and bipolar disorder, are usually treated with continuous antipsychotic drugs, "however, the evidence concerning use of antipsychotics during pregnancy is generally lacking or weak," the authors write in the study background.